xiaoxiang-ma/blog/README.md

 # hexo-deploy
-Holds the hexo environment that can deploy to my site's .io/blog
+Holds the hexo environment that deploys to the gh-pages branch